 The Aviation cocktail is a gorgeous turn-of-the-century drink with a pretty purple hue.

 How’s it done?
 With crème de violette, of course.

-Expect every sip to taste like your favorite sour candy with a hint of cherry sweetness and floral undertones.
+Expect every sip of this lovely purple cocktail to taste like your favorite sour candy.
+But it also has a hint of cherry sweetness and floral undertones.

 2. Bee’s Knees

 After one sip of this drink, you’ll know why they call it the Bee’s Knees.

 First coined in the roaring 20s, anything the flappers considered great was known as the “bee’s knees” or something similar.

 (I guess “the cat’s pajamas” doesn’t sound like a tasty cocktail.)